-We show how AEM stock compares to 2,000+ US-based stocks, and to peers in the Non-Energy Minerals sector and Precious Metals industry.
+We show how AEM stock compares to 2,000+ US-based stocks, and to peers in the Mining, Quarrying, and Oil and Gas Extraction sector and Gold Ore Mining industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Agnico Eagle Mines Limited is a Canadian-based gold producer with operations in Canada, Finland and Mexico and exploration and development activities extending to the United States.
 Agnico Eagle has full exposure to higher gold prices consistent with its policy of no-forward gold sales.
 As of 2017, it has paid a cash dividend every year since 1983.
 In 1953, five struggling mining companies joined together to become Cobalt Consolidated Mining, which would last until 1957, when the company changed its name to Agnico Mines.
 "Agnico" is derived from the periodic table of elements using the symbols for silver , nickel and cobalt .
 In 1963, visionary Paul Penna became the president of Agnico Mines, and he eventually oversaw the merger of Agnico Mines with Eagle Mines Ltd, a successful gold exploration company, enabling the development of Eagle's Joutel mining complex.
 The newly formed company became Agnico Eagle Mines Limited.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.